dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 ### Form Widgets

 Like containers, form widgets allow adding input elements.
 Every input widget must use a unique name which is in turn used as the key in the resulting JSON structure.
-See [environment](appendix-inputs.md) for examples.
+See [appendix inputs](appendix-inputs.md) for examples.
 Inputs can be of the following type:

 * boolean: displays an on/off toggle and returns a boolean value
 * string; a regular text box that returns a string